hay trailer

 • Conservation organizations who use mulch for streambank stabilization and erosion control.

-Where to find Certified Weed-Free Hay / Forage on the Kenai Peninsula The following producers were certified in 2014:
+Where to find Certified Weed-Free Hay / Forage on the Kenai Peninsula

 Why Weed-Free Gravel?
 In order to ensure the prevention of harmful invasive plant life we must be mindful of the materials we are using and transporting.